Malta: Cuisine

-Maltese cuisine shows strong Sicilian and Italian influences as well as influences of English, Spanish, Maghrebin and Provençal cuisines.
-A number of regional variations can be noted as well as seasonal variations associated with the seasonal availability of produce and Christian feasts (such as Lent, Easter and Christmas).
-Food has been important historically in the development of a national identity in particular the traditional fenkata (i.e., the eating of stewed or fried rabbit).
-Potatoes are a staple of the Maltese diet as well.
+Maltese cuisine has strong Sicilian and Italian influences as well as influences of English, Spanish, Maghrebin and Provençal cuisines.
+Food has been important historically in the development of a national identity, in particular the traditional fenkata (i.e., the eating of stewed or fried rabbit).
+Potatoes are also Maltese staples.

-A number of grapes are endemic to Malta, including Girgentina and Ġellewża.
-There is a strong wine industry, with significant production of wines using these native grapes, as well as locally grown grapes of other more common varietals.
-A number of wines have achieved Protected Designation of Origin, with wines produced from grapes cultivated in Malta and Gozo designated as "DOK" wines, that is Denominazzjoni ta' l-Oriġini Kontrollata.
+A number of grapes are common in Malta, including Girgentina and Ġellewża.
+There is a large wine industry, with significant production of wines using these native grapes.
+A number of wines have achieved Protected Designation of Origin, with wines produced from grapes cultivated in Malta and Gozo designated as "DOK" wines (Denominazzjoni ta' l-Oriġini Kontrollata).

-Customs

-A 2010 Charities Aid Foundation study found that the Maltese were the most generous people in the world, with 83% contributing to charity.

-Maltese folktales include various stories about mysterious creatures and supernatural events.
-These were most comprehensively compiled by the scholar (and pioneer in Maltese archaeology) Manwel Magri in his core criticism "Ħrejjef Missirijietna" ("Fables from our Forefathers").
-This collection of material inspired subsequent researchers and academics to gather traditional tales, fables and legends from all over the Archipelago.
-While giants, witches, and dragons feature in many of the stories, some contain entirely Maltese creatures like the Kaw kaw, Il-Belliegħa and L-Imħalla among others.